ratwolfzero/hopalong_python/README.md

 Depending on the parameters, the attractor can behave in different ways.:

-- Convergence: In certain parameter ranges, the iterative process converges to a fixed point.
+- Convergence: In certain parameter ranges, the iterative process quickly converges to a fixed point.

 - Periodic: In other parameter ranges, the iterations cycle through a finite set of 𝑁 points, creating a periodic attractor with a cycle of period 𝑁

 - Non-periodic: Often the iteration sequence can continue indefinitely without repeating.
 These sequences can either diverge infinitely or stay within a limited range.
-The latter often leads to complicated but pretty patterns..
+The latter often leads to the well known and complicated but pretty patterns.

 ### Pixel Hit Counts (Density) and Visualization